Fellowships & Awards

 Chancellor's Postdoctoral Fellowship

 The Berkeley Chancellorʹs Postdoctoral Fellowship Program offers postdoctoral research fellowships and faculty mentoring to outstanding scholars in all fields whose research, teaching, and service will contribute to diversity and equal opportunity at the University of California.
-The contributions to diversity may include public service towards increasing equitable access in fields where women and minorities are under‐represented.
+The contributions to diversity may include public service towards increasing equitable access in fields where women and minorities are underrepresented.
 In some fields, the contributions may include research focusing on underserved populations or understanding inequalities related to race, gender, disability or LGBT issues.
 The program is seeking applicants with the potential to bring to their academic and research careers the perspective that comes from their non‐traditional educational background or understanding of the experiences of members of groups historically underrepresented in higher education.

 Fulbright Post-Doctoral Fellowships in Israel